Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Tutorials

-Tutorials and tooltips illustrations present the visual prompts.
-This type activates the explanatory potential and its main aim is to clarify or encourage specific actions.
+Tutorials and tooltip illustrations present the visual prompts.
+This type activates the explanatory potential and aims to clarify or encourage specific actions.
 Images of this type make UI much friendlier for people who don’t like or can’t read the copy.
-It works especially well in mobile interfaces concerning limited screen space.
-On the other hand, it means that even the slightest details of the picture should be thought-out not to provoke misunderstanding.
+It works especially well in mobile interfaces with limited screen space.
+On the other hand, it means that even the slightest details of the picture should be thought out not to provoke misunderstanding.
 Obviously, tutorial illustrations are a good idea for apps targeted at teens and children.

 Credits: Cuberto